operio-dev/operio-whitepaper/docs/03_problem_validation_problem_impact.md

 - **7-14 hours weekly on manual admin = €105-€280 direct time cost**
 - **Opportunity cost (value lost by not doing high-value work) = roughly €200-€600 per person per week**

-Does this hourly wage range seem reasonable for your target SMB market?
-If yes, we can proceed.

----

 ## Stress and Quality of Life Impact